iadyo/iadyo/README.md

 # Hi there! 👋
-I'm a secondary school student from Poland, an astronomy fan and a beginner graphic designer.
+I'm interested in IT, programming in object-oriented languages such as Java and astronomy; I am also a beginner graphic designer.
+I love science subjects, i.e. mathematics and physics - I hate chemistry.
-I'm most interested in programming in object-oriented languages like <b>Java</b>.
-Fun fact: I love horror movies :D
+I am a secondary school student from Poland.
+I like to make new friends, play various games with others and talk (with this conversation it is even sometimes too much XD).
+Fun fact: I love horror movies and I have a dog

 # Languages & Tools 💻
 <img alt="Java" src="https://img.shields.io/badge/-Java-6ea5ff?style=flat-square&logo=Java&logoColor=white" /> <img alt="Python" src="https://img.shields.io/badge/-Python-6262a4?style=flat-square&logo=Python&logoColor=white" />